 - No Foreign Transaction Fees.
 This card doesn’t charge foreign transaction fees.
 That’s great news for cardholders who do business overseas, and a nice advantage over competing cards that charge foreign transaction fees of 2% to 3%.

 - Flexible Travel Rewards Redemption.
 You can redeem Capital One miles for basically any travel purchase, either at the moment of purchase or retroactively via statement credits.
 Depending on how you redeem, there’s also no minimum redemption threshold.
-This is a disadvantage relative to brand-specific business travel cards, such as Gold Delta SkyMiles ($95 annual fee) and CitiBusiness / AAdvantage Platinum Select, which restrict redemption to specific travel types and brands (airfare and airlines).
+This is a disadvantage relative to brand-specific business travel cards, such as Gold Delta SkyMiles ($95 annual fee, waived in the first year) and CitiBusiness / AAdvantage Platinum Select, which restrict redemption to specific travel types and brands (airfare and airlines).

 - Solid Early Spend Bonus.
 This card comes with a solid early spend bonus: 20,000 miles ($200 value) when you spend $3,000 or more within 3 months of account opening.
 Some competitor cards, notably Capital One’s own Spark Classic and U.S. Bank Business Edge Cash Rewards, don’t offer early spend bonuses at all.

 - No Blackout Dates or Seat Restrictions.
 Spark Miles Select never imposes blackout dates or seat restrictions on award travel.
 This dramatically simplifies the redemption process and eliminates the frustration of being unable to redeem miles on a particular date or in a particular class.
 Many branded business travel rewards cards do have blackout dates and seat restrictions, especially during busy travel times.